ietf-teep/architecture/draft-ietf-teep-architecture.md

 ## Scalability

-This architecture uses a PKI.
+This architecture uses a PKI (including self-signed certificates).
 Trust Anchors exist on the devices to enable the TEE to authenticate TAMs and TA signers, and TAMs use Trust Anchors to authenticate TEEs.
 When a PKI is used, many intermediate CA certificates can chain to a root certificate, each of which can issue